 single frame.
 This packaging is very Windowsesque and in my mind impractical.

-The distribution of window types within the frame is configurable, and each of
+The distribution (and number) of window types within the frame is configurable, and each of

 the windows may have tabs allowing you to select exactly what will appear in the

 even if you have a large, high resolution monitor the four panel arrangement